 - After the site visit has been completed and eligibility confirmed, you will be responsible for completing the National Register nomination form.
 Although DHP will provide a packet of information to help you with preparing the nomination, you have the option of working with a professional preservation consultant in completing the nomination form.

 - An application undergoes a series of technical and substantive reviews to assure that it meets National Register criteria.
-When the form is completed and corrected to DHP's satisfaction, we will notify you and schedule the property for consideration at a future meeting of the Louisiana National Register Review Committee.
+When the form is completed and corrected to DHP's satisfaction, we will schedule the property for consideration at the next available meeting of the Louisiana National Register Review Committee.

 - Please understand that we can make no promises concerning the outcome of the nomination process.
 It is important to note that not every historic site or old building or neighborhood is eligible for the National Register.
 Properties must have some type of significance either on the national, state, or local level in order to qualify as well as integrity.
 The staff's role is to recommend whether a property should be presented to the State Review Committee.
 The final decision lies with this committee and, ultimately, with the National Park Service (NPS) in Washington, D. C.